citp/privacy-policy-historical/r/re/rea/reachout.com.md

   * **When you make a donation or purchase materials:** To finalise a donation or purchase and issue receipts we collect and hold your name, address, e-mail address, phone number and credit card or bank account details.
 This data may also be used to verify your identity should you contact us for information about your donation history.
   * **Requesting merchandise:** You can request ReachOut merchandise which we will send out to you.
 To do so, you will need to provide your email address, address, name, occupation.
   * **When you participate in or register for an event:** You can register your interest in participating in an event or fundraising challenge.
 At this time you would need to provide your name, age, gender and contact details.
-  * **Registration to ReachOut.com:** You can register to be a ReachOut.com member through [http://au.reachout.com](https://web.archive.org/).
+  * **Registration to ReachOut.com:** You can register to be a ReachOut.com member through [https://au.reachout.com](https://au.reachout.com/).
 To do so, you will need to provide your email address age, gender, postcode, username and password.
-  * **Registration for ReachOut.com Professionals:** You can register for a ReachOut.com Professionals profile through [http://au.professionals.reachout.com](http://au.professionals.reachout.com/).
+  * **Registration for ReachOut Schools:** You can register for a ReachOut Schools profile through [https://schools.au.reachout.com](https://schools.au.reachout.com/).
 To do so, you will need to provide your email address, age, gender, postcode, profession, username and password.
-  * **Registration for ReachOut Parents:** You can register to be a ReachOut Parents member through [http://parents.au.reachout.com](http://parents.au.reachout.com/).
+  * **Registration for ReachOut Parents:** You can register to be a ReachOut Parents member through [https://parents.au.reachout.com](https://parents.au.reachout.com/).
 To do so, you will need to provide your email address, username and password.
   * **Registration for ReachOut Parents Coaching:** If you decide to participate in the Parents Coaching program, you will need a ReachOut Parents member account (as described above) and you will also need to provide further personal information, such as your full name, gender, date of birth, phone number, address and more – as described in the registration process.
 You will also need to provide certain sensitive information, as described below.
   * **Applications for volunteer or employment opportunities:** You can apply through the Reachout Services to participate in ReachOut employment opportunities or volunteer opportunities or internships.
 To do so, you will need to provide your name, age, gender, contact details and any relevant experience you may have.
   * **Newsletter service:** Whether you are a member or not, you can sign-up to receive e-newsletters through the ReachOut Services.
 To do so, you will need to provide your email address and, depending on the service, other information including name, occupation and interests (related to ReachOut and the work that we do).